12 Things You Need to Know About Your Nest Thermostat

 A Nest Thermostat is the perfect way to keep your home comfortable, regardless of the season or weather.
-With a number of innovative features meant to maximize efficiency, convenience and comfort, a Nest Thermostat is the perfect solution if you want to manage your energy use — lowering your monthly bills in the process.
+With features designed around maximizing efficiency, convenience and comfort, a Nest Thermostat is an easy way to manage your energy use — lowering your monthly bills in the process.

-That’s why more homeowners are considering adding devices like a Nest to their homes.
-To add one to your home, call your nearest expert for smart thermostat installation in Tomball.
+That’s why more homeowners are considering adding devices like a Nest into their home.
+To add one to your home, get in touch with an expert for smart thermostat installation in Tomball.

 1. Resetting Your Nest Thermostat

-• Restart: Similar to restarting any electronic device, including your tablet or computer, restarting your Nest Thermostat simply turns it off and then back on.
-This preserves current settings and should be attempted if your Nest is frozen or not connecting to Wi-Fi.
+• Restart: Similar to restarting any electronic device, including your phone or computer, restarting your Nest Thermostat turns it off before starting it right back up again.
+This maintains all your settings and is a step to take if your Nest is frozen or not connecting to Wi-Fi.

-• Reset: Conversely, resetting eliminates most if not all of your preferred settings.
-For the most part, homeowners will perform a reset when they’re moving to a new home and bringing the thermostat with them, or if they just want to erase all personal info from the Nest before leaving it behind for the next resident.
+• Reset: A more drastic function, a reset should restore your Nest to its original settings from the manufacturer.
+In most cases, people resort to a reset as they're moving homes and bringing the thermostat with them, or if they are moving out and want to erase any personal details from the Nest before leaving it behind for the next resident.

-To initiate a reset, it doesn't hurt to write down current temperature settings so they're still available if you forget or erase them.
-Next, locate Settings -> Equipment and record your system wires, heating type and safety temperature settings.
+If you want to perform a reset, it helps to record existing temperature settings so they're still available if you forget or erase them.
+Next, go to Settings -> Equipment and write down the details about your system wires, heating type and safety temperature settings.

-• Restart: Deactivates your Nest and starts it back up while remembering your settings.
-Another way to restart is to press the outside of the Nest and hold it down for a few seconds until it goes black, and then pull your hand away.
+• Restart: Deactivates your Nest and reboots it while saving your settings.
+Another way to restart is to press the outside of the Nest and hold it down for a few seconds until it turns black, at which point you can remove your hand.

-• Schedule: This reset clears any info about your temperature schedule—including for your hot water, if you have that programmed into your Nest.
-With this option, you’ll need to create a new schedule or wait until the Nest learns your schedule.
+• Schedule: This type of reset clears your entire temperature schedule—including for your hot water, if you have that programmed into your Nest.
+By choosing this kind of reset, you’ll need to create a new schedule or wait until the Nest learns your schedule.

 2. How to Connect Nest Thermostat to Wi-Fi